Dimss/dataset-lifecycle-framework/docs/Ceph-Caching.md

 ## Method 2 (Testing)

-If you are after maximum performance we strongly advice to setup your ceph cluster according to the method above.
-However, for testing purposes and/or lacking of disk devices we provide a script `plugins/ceph-cache-plugin/deploy/rook/setup_ceph_cluster.sh` that installs rook with csi-lvm storage class.
+If you are after maximum performance we strongly advice to set up your ceph cluster according to the method above.
+However, for testing purposes and/or lacking of disk devices we describe a method to test this inside minikube and provide a script `plugins/ceph-cache-plugin/deploy/rook/setup_ceph_cluster.sh` that installs rook with csi-lvm storage class.

+### Minikube installation

+First we need to have a working cluster.

+`minikube start --memory='10G' --cpus=8 --disk-size='120g' --driver=docker`

+**Note:** if you change the disk-size of the minikube command make sure to tune accordingly the following parameters

+### CSI-LVM setup

 Before invoking the script you should tune according to your needs the following attributes